 Research the company, the industry, the position you are applying for, and anything else you can that may be relative.
 Do not ask questions for which answers can easily be found on the company website.
 You should know the ins and outs of the company website before you interview.

-Some questions you could ask could be about the team you would be working with, common challenges, what the company most values in its employees, insight into recent company news, etc. Try to spend time before the interview to have at least five solid questions to ask your interviewee.
+Some questions you could ask could be about the team you would be working with, common challenges, what the company most values in its employees, insight into recent company news, etc. Try to spend time before the interview to have at least five solid questions to ask your interviewer.

 You’re now ready for your Japanese job interview.
 Ganbatte ne!